-The purpose of the Drainage Design Manual is to provide auidelines for designing facilities in the City of Dallas.
+The purpose of the Drainage Design Manual is to provide guidelines for designing facilities in the City of Dallas.
 This manual is for use by the Department of Public Works (DPW), other City departments, consulting engineers employed by the City, and engineers for private development in the City.
 It is not intended to limit the design capabilities or engineering judgment of the design professional, nor to limit the use of new technical developments in engineering.
 Special problems may require special methods.
 Unusual circumstances or special designs requiring variance from standards within this manual may be approved by the Director of Public Works.
-The Drainage Design Manual is intended to be incorporated into the iSWM Criteria Manual when adopted.
+The City's Drainage Design Manual update will incorporate iSWM techniques.

 The guidelines contained in this manual have been developed from a comprehensive review of basic design technology as contained in various engineering publications, and through the experience of individual engineers who have contributed to the content.
 This manual addresses storm drainage situations which are generally relative to the City of Dallas and its immediate geographical area.
 Accepted engineering principles are applied to these situations in detailed procedures.
-The documentation is not intended to limit initiative, but rather is included as a standardized format to aid in design, and as a record source for the City.
+The documentation is not intended to limit initiative. but rather is included as a standardized format to aid in design, and as a record source for the City.
 Additional information on the City of Dallas regarding drainage design can be found in the Development Code under the Floodplain, Escarpment, Platting Regulations, and in adopted Floodplain Management Plans.